xdg_wm_base

 statesarray

-Suggest a surface change
+suggest a surface change

 This configure event asks the client to resize its toplevel surface or to change its state.
 The configured state should not be applied immediately.
 See xdg_surface.configure for details.